neilc-itv/itv-geo-r/README.md

-# itv-geo-r
+# itv-geo

-This repository contains R snippets to assist with matching Google Analytics traffic, postcode or other geocoded data to ITV broadcast regions.
+This repository contains R and Python snippets to assist with matching Google Analytics traffic, postcode or other geocoded data to ITV broadcast regions.

 For more details please see https://sites.google.com/itv.com/itv-mit-resources